 Support for individuals with and without learning difficulties in mastering subject content

-- Get extra practice with math and science content
+- Get extra practice with maths and science content

 - Support students in their current coursework